Education & Resources

 - If your card is lost or stolen, we are here to help.
 If you report suspicious activity to us we will stop further use of the impacted card, replace it and issue a new card number at no cost to you.

 Suspected Fraud 1-800-262-2024

 Lost or Stolen 1-800-472-3272

-- We now have EMV chip cards!
-EMV chip cards provide an extra layer of security when you use them on site (not online).
+- EMV chip cards provide an extra layer of security when you use them on site (not online).
 Not all merchants have caught up with this technology trend.
 If the merchant’s chip system isn’t operating yet, you can still use your card, but continue to monitor your transactions regularly.